jlaire/dlx-cpp/README.md

 Usage
 =====

+The implementation consists of two classes, `AlgorithmDLX` and `LinkedMatrix`, that can be used as a library.

-The executable `dlx` reads an exact cover problem from stdin and solves it.
-The first line should contain one integer, the number of columns, and the following lines contain the rows of the matrix.
+[example/dlx](example/dlx) is a command-line program that reads an exact cover problem from stdin and solves it.

+The first line should contain an integer, the number of columns, and the following lines contain the rows of the matrix.

 Output can be controlled by flags.
 By default, only the number of solutions is printed.
 If `-p` is given, every solution is printed on its own line by giving